Athletic Bilbao in European football: Barren years

-The club also failed to qualify for Europe in the next three seasons, although they did play their first competitive matches outside European territory, albeit in a domestic competition: the 2021–22 Supercopa de España was held in Riyadh, Saudi Arabia, and Athletic defeated Atlético Madrid in the semi-final but lost in the final to Real Madrid.
+The club also failed to qualify for Europe in the next five seasons, although they did play their first competitive matches outside European territory, albeit in a domestic competition: the 2021–22 Supercopa de España was held in Riyadh, Saudi Arabia, and Athletic defeated Atlético Madrid in the semi-final but lost in the final to Real Madrid.
 They also took part in the previous edition of the Supercopa and won the trophy, but this was moved to the La Cartuja in Seville and played behind closed doors due to the COVID-19 pandemic in Spain.

-That situation also led to the two successive Copa del Rey finals for which Athletic qualified (and thus gained entry to the Supercopa) being played within the space of two weeks in April 2021 in that same empty stadium; both of those matches (which no longer granted a Europa League place unless won) ended in defeat, but in the case of the 2020 final against local rivals Real Sociedad the European opportunity had already been forfeited due to both clubs voluntarily delaying the event in the hope that their supporters would be able to attend once rescheduled, which was ultimately unsuccessful.
+The COVID situation also led to the two successive Copa del Rey finals for which Athletic qualified (with a Europa League place if won) being played within the space of two weeks in April 2021 in that same empty stadium; both of those matches ended in defeat, but in the case of the 2020 final against local rivals Real Sociedad the European opportunity had already been forfeited due to both clubs voluntarily delaying the event in the hope that their supporters would be able to attend once rescheduled, which was ultimately futile.